-To sign up for a group: Call or stop by the Counseling Center and schedule a group informational meeting ("group intake appointment").
+To sign up for a group: Call or stop by the Counseling Center and schedule a "Group Information Session" appointment.
 Mention the group(s) in which you are interested.
-If you are new to the Counseling Center, or if you haven't received services in the past three months, you will need to schedule a general intake appointment before or in conjunction with your group intake appointment.
+If you are new to the Counseling Center, or if you haven't received services in the past three months, you will need to schedule a general intake appointment before or in conjunction with your group information session appointment.
 If a group already has started, you can put your name on the group waitlist for the following semester.

 To provide feedback about the Groups Program or to suggest new groups: Contact the Groups Coordinator, Dr. Nancy Hensler (410-704-2512; email@example.com).